 I LOVE brownies!
-But, I haven’t had any in a while just because they can end up being my downfall.
 I eat one, I eat the whole pan.

 This recipe uses peanut butter, which I love, but my kids don’t – so I had these brownies all to myself….yes!

 I will not take the entire credit for this recipe, it was actually a combination of taking a little something from a few peanut butter brownie recipes and combining those elements into my own.

 - 1/2 cup natural or organic peanut butter (or other nut butter of your choice)*

 - 1/2 cup unsweetened applesauce

 - 1 large egg

 - 1/4 cup oat flour or ground oats